nextcloud/integration_openproject/docs/testing/smoke_testing.md

 - [ ] Unlink a work package and it should be deleted from the `OpenProject` Tab with a successful message.

 ### 2. Link/Unlink a work package for a file/folder from OpenProject
-- [ ] In Openproject, navigate to `Demo Project > Work Packages` and double click any one of the work packages available.
+- [ ] In OpenProject, navigate to `Demo Project > Work Packages` and double click any one of the work packages available.
 - [ ] Navigate to `Files` tab, click `link existing files`, select available files (for example, welcome.txt) from Nextcloud and link it to the work package.
 - [ ] Selected file is linked to the work package in `OpenProject`.
 - [ ] Also Navigate to nextcloud and see in the `OpenProject` tab for file (welcome.txt), the work package should be linked.

 ### 3. Direct upload file/folder from OpenProject to Nextcloud
-- [ ] In Openproject, navigate to `Demo Project > Work Packages` and double click any one of the work packages available.
+- [ ] In OpenProject, navigate to `Demo Project > Work Packages` and double click any one of the work packages available.
 - [ ] Navigate to `Files` tab, click `Upload files`, select available files from your local system (for example, local.txt) and upload choosing the upload location.
 - [ ] Uploaded file is linked to the work package in `OpenProject`.
 - [ ] Also Navigate to `Nextcloud` and see in the `OpenProject` tab for file (local.txt), the work package should be linked.

 ### 4. Create a WorkPackage from Nextcloud
-- [ ] In `Nextcloud`, select a file amd open the sidebar `OpenProject` tab.
+- [ ] In `Nextcloud`, select a file and open the sidebar `OpenProject` tab.
 - [ ] Click `Create and link new work package`.
 - [ ] Select `Demo Project`, fill up the modal form and create.
 - [ ] Work package should be created and linked to the selected file.